Call Today! Free Immediate Response (818) 781-1570

 The sentencing for a California felony can include imprisonment a state prison or county jail, and a fine up to $10,000.
 However, the judge has the discretion to sentence a defendant to formal felony probation.

-If the judge grants probation, it will normally last for three to five years, but there are certain conditions that must be followed.
+If the judge grants probation, it will normally last three to five years, but certain conditions must be followed.
 For example, there are monthly meetings with a probation officer, drug testing, community service, and paying victim restitution.

-Felony offenses in California are normally punishable imprisonment by one of three terms, including low term, middle term, or a high term.
-There are some criminal statutes that dictate whether a sentence is served in a county jail or California state prison.
+Felony offenses in California are normally punishable by imprisonment for one of three terms, including a low term, a middle term, or a high term.
+Some criminal statutes dictate whether a sentence is served in a county jail or California state prison.

 Most defendants who are sentenced for a felony crime are sentenced to the middle term, unless there are some aggravating or mitigating factors given to the sentencing judge.

-Aggravating factors usually include the using a weapon in the commission of the crime or it was a violent crime.
-Mitigating factors include no prior criminal record or they were a minor participant in the crime.
+Aggravating factors usually include using a weapon in the commission of the crime or being a violent criminal.
+Mitigating factors include no prior criminal record or being a minor participant in the crime.

-The most serious felonies, such as first-degree murder, are a capital crime where the defendant could receive life imprisonment without the possibility of parole or the death penalty.
+The most serious felonies, such as first-degree murder, are capital crimes where the defendant could receive life imprisonment without the possibility of parole or the death penalty.

 Wobble Crimes in California

-If the defendant was charged with a “wobbler,” the preliminary hearing judge could reduce a felony case to a misdemeanor after arguments from their criminal lawyer.
+If the defendant was charged with a “wobbler,” the preliminary hearing judge could reduce a felony case to a misdemeanor after arguments with their criminal lawyer.

-If defendant is “held to answer” on the felony offense, then the judge will set another arraignment date and the defendant would be required to personally appear in court and could be required to post bail.
+If the defendant is “held to answer” on the felony offense, the judge will set another arraignment date.
+The defendant would be required to personally appear in court and could be required to post bail.

 Felony Probation and Collateral Consequences

-In most felony cases, the convicted defendant could be sentenced to probation, rather than serving their sentence in jail.
-If the judge decides to grant probation in a felony case, the defendant could order them to spend up to one year a county jail and then required to follow several conditions of probation.
+In most felony cases, the convicted defendant could be sentenced to probation rather than serving their sentence in jail.
+If the judge decides to grant probation in a felony case, the defendant could order to spend up to one year a county jail and then be required to follow several conditions of probation.

 The terms and conditions of probation could include monthly meetings with a probation officer, drug and alcohol testing, fines, community service hours, anger management classes, counseling, restitution, and other conditions relevant to the type of crime.